Cascoda/cascoda-sdk/docs/reference/full-reference.md

 ### How-To Guides

 <!-- TODO add description -->
-- [Getting Started with KNX IoT](../how-to/howto-knxiot.md): ENTER DESCRIPTION HERE ONCE GUIDE EXISTS
+- [Getting started with the Cascoda KNX IoT Dev Kit](docs/how-to/howto-knxiot-devkit.md): Use the Development Kit running KNX-IoT, using the Linker or ETS
+- [Getting Started with the Cascoda Packet Sniffer](docs/how-to/howto-sniffer.md): capture and analyze IEEE 802.15.4, Thread, CoAP, OSCORE
 - [Getting Started with the Cascoda Thread Evaluation Kit](../how-to/howto-thread.md): Set up a Thread network and test simple communications.
 - [Getting Started with the Cascoda Thread Development Board](../how-to/howto-devboard.md): Learn about the features of the development board, and run two example applications.
 - [Getting Started with OCF and Thread](../how-to/howto-ocf-thread.md): Run pre-existing OCF applications or create your own.